Skip to main content

 Slack vs Microsoft Teams vs Discord

 These tools look similar at a glance.
-They create very different communication habits over time.
+They create different communication habits over time.

 The Slack vs Microsoft Teams vs Discord decision is not only about chat.
 It is about what kind of communication culture the tool encourages when the team gets busy.